maybetonyfu/daily-quote/README.md

 # daily-quote
 ### What on earth is this thing
-* This is a my mental state digress and resort from my daily grind by reading some random uplifting quotes
+* This is a my mental state resort from my mundane grind by reading some random uplifting quotes
 * This is a graceless attempt to make my github profile page looks nice
 * One of the above claims is true